CrystalRae90/Stock-Analysis/README.md

         TotalVolume = 0

- We then nested another for loop within to loop through the rows where j is the row number.
-For each ticker, the goal was to loop through the rows and determine if that row belonged to that ticker based on value i.
-If the ticker was the same then, the total volume would be added to the totalvolume variable.
+We then nested another for loop within to loop through the rows where *j* is the row number.
+For each ticker, the goal was to loop through the rows and determine if that row belonged to that ticker based on value *i*.
+If the *ticker* was the same then, the total volume would be added to the *TotalVolume* variable.
 For the prices, it determined it based on the previous and next rows in addition to the current rows to set prices.

             For j = 2 To rowend